project-open-data/project-open-data.github.io/v1.1/schema.md

 ---
 published: true
 layout: default
-title: Draft v1.1 Metadata Schema
+title: Project Open Data Metadata Schema v1.1
 permalink: /v1.1/schema/
 filename: schema.md
 id: schema v1.1
 ---

-{: .bg-warning .text-danger}
+{: .bg-success}
-***IMPORTANT NOTE***
+***New Schema***
-This is not the official version of the Project Open Data metadata schema.
-This is an open, working draft to explore possible changes to version 1.0, which serves as the base for this file.
-The pull requests merged into this file while it's in draft do not constitute OMB approved changes to the schema.
+This version of the schema replaces [Project Open Data Metadata Schema v1.0](/schema).
+Federal CFO-Act agencies are expected to complete the transition to the v1.1 schema by **February 1st, 2015**.

 ---------------------------

 This section contains guidance to support the use of the Project Open Data metadata to list agency datasets and application programming interfaces (APIs) as hosted at agency.gov/data.

 Updates to the metadata schema can be found in the [changelog](/metadata-changelog).
-Current metadata version: 1.1 FINAL as of [DATE OF MERGE].
+Current metadata version: 1.1 as of November 6th, 2014.

 Standard Metadata Vocabulary
 ----------------------------